Other Minds Magazine is the unofficial, International Role Playing Gaming magazine dedicated to exploring J.R.R. Tolkien's Middle-earth and beyond...

-Other Minds Magazine (OM) and the related websites are dedicated to J.R.R.
+Other Minds Magazine and OM's website is dedicated to J.R.R.
 Tolkien and his works.
-This site and the related magazine have been created by and for Tolkien enthusiasts, scholars, and Tolkien-based role-playing gamers.
-Disclaimers
+This site and the related quarterly magazine have been created by and for Tolkien enthusiasts, scholars, and Tolkien-based role playing gamers.

 "I would draw some of the great tales in fullness,